Address Your Letters To Maz Jobrani

 PAULA POUNDSTONE: No shame in that.

-JOBRANI: (Speaking in Australian accent) That's not a knife this is a knife.
+JOBRANI: (Imitating Australian accent) That's not a knife.
+This is a knife.
 Remember that?

-BURBANK: How about - let's see - this is Pizza Hut pizza so would they give you a free pizza from somewhere else?
+BURBANK: How about - let's see - can I get a hint?

 (LAUGHTER)